FrancescoSaverioZuppichini/DropBlock/README.md

 <!-- This is an **old paper**, but I think it is very interesting to show off the thinking behind it and how to implement it. -->

 ## The problem with Dropout on images
 [Dropout](https://jmlr.org/papers/v15/srivastava14a.html) is a regularization technique that randomly drops (set to zeros) parts of the input before passing it to the next layer.
-If you are not familiar with it, I suggest the [this](https://cs231n.github.io/neural-networks-2/) lecture notes from Standford (jump to the dropout section).
+If you are not familiar with it, I recommend [this](https://cs231n.github.io/neural-networks-2/) lecture notes from Standford (jump to the dropout section).

 Dropout is already in PyTorch.